Reed-CompBio/spras/docs/tutorial/beginner.rst

 Step 2: Running SPRAS on a provided example dataset
 ====================================================

-2.1 Running SPRAS with the Beginner Configuration
+2.1 Running SPRAS with the beginner configuration
 -------------------------------------------------
 In the beginner.yaml configuration file, it is set up have SPRAS run a single algorithm with one parameter setting on one dataset.